ytiurin/inlinescriptloader/README.md

 **path**

-String or array of strings representing the path(s) to the javascript file(s) that should be loaded.
+String or array of strings containing path(s) to javascript file(s).

 **options**